taylormleigh/PaperGarden/README.md

 ### Challenges
 * I learned how to use React hooks and specifically how to create custom hooks to create a fully-functional form without utilizing a pre-made library.
 * I designed a SQL database that would be scalable with my stretch goals, yet I did it quickly enough to meet the two-day deadline.
-*

-### Gifs / Screenshots
-* Minimum Viable Product:
+### Minimum Viable Product:
-  - User can submit data and retrieve that data
+* User can submit data and retrieve that data
-  - Front end is accessible and responsive
+* Front end is accessible and responsive
-  - Back end is set up for future scalability
+* Back end is set up for future scalability
   ![HomePic](screenshots/homePic.png)
   ![FormGif](screenshots/gifForms.gif)
   ![ListGif](screenshots/gifWorldList.gif)